An Easy Way to Find the Sweet Spot on an Instrument

 The sweet spot on an instrument is where the complete sound of the particular instrument is represented as well as possible.
 The area where the microphone picks up both the highs, lows and everything in between.

-You want to capture the fullness, brightness and whatever other-ness that particular instrument has in abundance.
-So by finding that sweet spot you can make your job easier since that’s where the instrument shines.
+You want to capture the fullness, brightness and whatever other-ness that particular instrument has in abundance. that sweet spot you can make your job easier since that’s where the instrument shines.

 One microphone